ctrlplusb/easy-peasy/README.md

 });
 ```

-An effect action will receive the Redux store dispatch and allows you to use async/await or Promises.
-You can't modify the state in an effectful action, however, you can dispatch other actions in order to do so.
+You can't modify the state in an `effect` action, however, the `effect` action is provided `dispatch`, allowing you dispatch other standard actions in order to update state where required.
+Feel free to use async/await or Promises to help with your async flow.

+### Dispatching an `effect` action

-You dispatch an effectful action in the same manner, and can even Promise chain on it if you like:
+You dispatch an effectful action in the same manner as standard actions, but an `effect` action always returns a Promise allowing you to chain something to occur after the `effect` action has completed.

 ```javascript
 store.dispatch.todos.saveTodo('Install easy-peasy').then(() => {